mcgarrah/mcgarrah.github.io/_posts/2011-10-18-rsync-blackarmor-nas-110.md

 $ rsync --progress --stats -v -t -r rsync://admin@/rsyncftp/* /shares/Public
 ```
   ... watch the good times roll ...

-Note: Add the "-n" option to rsync on the client side for the initial test connection to put it in test mode without data copy.
+*Note*: Add the "-n" option to rsync on the client side for the initial test connection to put it in test mode without data copy.
 Remove "-n" when you actually want to copy data.

 The transfer speed between two BA-NAS110 devices across a dedicated switch is about 6-8MB/s.
 I've read some comments about performance on these devices being dogs and that there tweaks that might help.